Blackymas/NSPanel_HA_Blueprint/docs/addon_bluetooth_proxy.md

 - Ensure the `esp-idf` framework is utilized for the [ESP32 Platform](customization.md#framework-esp-idf) when enabling Bluetooth features.
 Avoid switching to the `arduino` framework as it significantly increases memory usage, potentially causing installation failures on your panel.

+> [!IMPORTANT]
+> This add-on includes the BLE Tracker add-on as well.
+Do not include that package in your configuration (or otherwise include `esp32_ble_tracker` in your configuration) otherwise  you may experience build errors.

 > [!WARNING]
 > The `arduino` framework, while compatible, should not be used for Bluetooth-intensive applications on the NSPanel due to its higher memory consumption.